Useful tips

 Can you take A-levels and Btecs at the same time?
 Yes you can.
 While most UK universities will accept students with Btec qualifications, they will all have their own particular entry requirements.
 You should be able to find these on the Ucas page for your course, or on the university’s own website.

-READ: Which Disney princess is the best and why?
+READ: Which is the oldest condiment?

 Can I take 5 A levels?